 I mean, this goes without saying.
 The home of the continental roll, The Re Store sets the standard for the sandwich in Perth.
-And while there’ll be lunchtimes I’ll be tempted by the pasta, or the soup, or the salads… I’ll always go back to the conti.
+And while there’ll be lunchtimes that we’ll be tempted by the pasta, or the soup, or the salads… we’ll always go back to the conti.
 Be still my heart.

 72 Lake Street, Northbridge

 The Osborne Park industrial area crowd may just be the toughest task masters in town when it comes to the perfect conti roll, so when you see ’em gathering for lunch at Montello On Main you’ll understand why.
 They also serve some great summery salads and have a great many fresh food options yada yada yada… It’s the conti rolls we’re here for and Montello has got ’em on lock.

 With fresh new digs in Inglewood, you may have to get up early to enjoy one of these cult-favourite contis.
 These guys take their rolls seriously, with house-made panini and loaded with high quality ingredients, it’s no wonder their pop up (and now, new store!) caused such a fuss, selling out on the reg.

 2/861 Beaufort Street, Inglewood

 Growers Lane is a popular fresh food market in Subiaco, the deli inside is filled with continental goodness with chefs on hand who know their way around all the good stuff.
 Their modestly-sized grocer has plenty of delicious bits and pieces to go home with, and their conti rolls are, we are always pleasantly surprised, reasonably priced – especially for the quality on offer.